lvgl/lvgl/docs/details/integration/bindings/micropython.rst

 `Click here to experiment on the online simulator <https://sim.lvgl.io/>`__

-Many `LVGL examples <https://docs.lvgl.io/master/examples.html>`__ are available also for MicroPython.
+Many :ref:`LVGL examples <examples>` are available also for MicroPython.
 Just click the link!

 PC Simulator